-Recipe for Breakfast Brioche Bread Pudding – an effortless and delicious sweet holiday treat
+Recipe for breakfast brioche bread pudding – an effortless and delicious treat

-1 loaf Chocolate chip brioche toast – slice into cubes
+1 loaf of brioche toast – slice into cubes (use chocolate chip brioche if you can find it)

 1/2 tablespoon Coconut Oil – softened